Disappearance of Aimee Semple McPherson: Theories and rebuttals

 A commentary published in an Ohio newspaper explored the situation.
-It did not help the prosecution's case in their claim that Ormiston and McPherson had been madly in love because Ormiston was absent from Los Angeles five months prior to McPherson's disappearance.
-Also, Ormiston was being divorced by his wife, so the pair could have gotten married.
-That she would choose to jeopardize her $2 million establishment and undermine her career as a credible religious leader of 30,000 faithful followers to travel about the coast disguised in goggles and a cap made no sense.
-If such an excursion were desired, there were easier and alternative methods she could have used.
+Contrary to this theory, Ormiston was absent from Los Angeles five months prior to McPherson's disappearance.
+However, Ormiston was being divorced by his wife, so the pair could have gotten married.
+It was seen as implausible that she would her career as a preacher to travel about the coast in disguise.

-Other theories and innuendo were rampant about what actually occurred, and also without evidence: that she had run off with some other lover, had gone off to have an abortion, was taking time to heal from plastic surgery, or had staged a publicity stunt.
-Two-inch headlines called her a tart, a conspirator, and a home-wrecker.
-She had once enjoyed only favorable press, nicknamed "miracle woman" or "miracle worker" up until the time of the 1926 grand jury inquiry.
-Biographer Matthew Avery Sutton wrote that McPherson learned that in a celebrity crazed-culture fueled by mass media, a leading lady could become a villainess in the blink of an eye.
+Other theories include that she had run off with another lover, was taking time to heal from plastic surgery, or had staged a publicity stunt.
+Headlines referred to McPherson with many derogatory names.

 McPherson was heavily pressured to change her story; however, she never did and by demonstration, witness testimony and evidence, affirmed her story's plausibility.
-Even in later years, when McPherson had a falling-out with her mother, Mildred Kennedy, and daughter, Roberta Star Semple, with unkind remarks traded through the press, the latter two always insisted her 1926 disappearance was the result of a kidnapping.
+Even in later years, when McPherson had a falling-out with her mother, Kennedy, the latter two always insisted her 1926 disappearance was the result of a kidnapping.